FrancoCorleone/chess-solver/README.md

 ## Why so few streams?
 If you look closely at my code you can see that in few places I resign from using Stream API from Java8 and even from foreach loop in favor of iterator.
-Since time is crucial here I would recommend reading [THIS](https://blog.takipi.com/benchmark-how-java-8-lambdas-and-streams-can-make-your-code-5-times-slower/)
+Since time is crucial in this task, I would recommend reading [THIS](https://blog.takipi.com/benchmark-how-java-8-lambdas-and-streams-can-make-your-code-5-times-slower/)

 Have fun and don't hesitate to leave feedback!